-PsA is primarily treated with injectable and oral prescription drugs.
+In the past, PsA was primarily treated with injectable and oral prescription drugs.
 However, these drugs don’t always work.
 They can also cause uncomfortable side effects.
 Because of this, a new generation of drugs called biologics is being used to treat moderate to severe PsA.
-Your doctor may prescribe biologics when other medications for PsA aren’t working for you.

 Biologics are powerful, target-specific drugs.
 They act by blocking specific inflammatory pathways that play a role in psoriasis.

+Your individual treatment plan will likely be determined by how severe your PsA is.
 There is no reliable method for figuring out how severe PsA is on its own.
-However, improvement in psoriasis is linked with improvement in PsA.
 Your doctor will likely classify how severe your PsA is based on how severe your psoriasis is.
 Two ways doctors measure the severity of psoriasis include the indexes below.

 Psoriasis Area and Severity Index (PASI)